Home

 Have you ever questioned the nature of your reality?

 All small businesses competing with big data companies are like playing chess with a computer and hoping for luck.
-They play and think they are really cool, but the computer has already seen millions of games and it has a mathematical probabilistic model that says clearly how and when it will win if it will do a particular move.
+They play and think they are really cool, but the computer has already seen millions of games and it has a mathematical probabilistic model that says clearly how and when it will win if it does a particular move.
 And those small businesses have lost already, they just don't know it yet.

 Data is the most valuable thing on the Internet.
 It's the new gold, new oil.
 If you work with the data properly, you have the advantage.
 The market is literally killing competitiveness — you want to compete with Amazon?
-An innovative startup may be 100 times better and cooler than Amazon, but technically it doesn't matter.
-A company with a lot of data and a lot of money will take a look at this startup and copy the most interesting things and most importantly apply the experience of X billion people to it.
-It's already know how consumers will behave in different situations.
+An innovative startup maybe 100 times better and cooler than Amazon, but technically it doesn't matter.
+A company with a lot of data and a lot of money will take a look at this startup copy the most interesting things and most importantly apply the experience of X billion people to it.
+It's already known how consumers will behave in different situations.
 Those who do not have this knowledge will eventually die.

 AI